The-Cognitive-Architect/The-Resonant-Architecture-of-Cognition-and-Structural-AI-Framework/README.md

 ## Research Methodology & Validation

 The framework was crafted using a **Recursive LLM Co-Modeling Protocol**, leveraging AI as epistemic mirrors to distill phenomenological data, validated against Big Five Aspects Scale (BFAS) data.
 The **Gestalt Systems Synthesis Environment (GSSE)** prototypes this model, aligning physical and digital spaces to minimize FSI triggers and boost productivity.
-The **Structural AI Architecture** is the extension of foundational cognitive work, proposing an AI architecture that theoretically solves many of the problems inherent to transformer models, presenting a biomimetic approach to AI development.
+The **Structural AI Architecture** is the extension of the foundational cognitive work, proposing an AI architecture that theoretically solves many of the problems inherent to transformer models, presenting a biomimetic approach to AI development.

 ---